The Clarice Smith Performing Arts Center Grounds

 Next time you visit the Michelle Smith Performing Arts Library Courtyard, be sure to further explore botanical life with assistance of our informational signs.

-The School of Theatre, Dance, and Performance Studies Dance Courtyard is located on the west side of The Clarice Smith Performing Arts Center.
+The School of Theatre and Performance Studies Dance Courtyard is located on the west side of The Clarice Smith Performing Arts Center.
 This cozy garden features a pergola, sidewalk benches and space for teaching.
 The center turf area grown from sports turf seed accommodates students who wish to practice outdoors and provides ideal outdoor teaching space for classes.
 This little patch of privacy has been planted and maintained with an athletic field regimen.
 The sidewalk benches next to the building allow students, faculty and staff to take a comfortable outdoor break or watch an impromptu performance.

 Bordering the center turf area is a planting bed made possible by a generous landscape donation.
 This garden hosts a variety of shrubs, small trees and flowering perennials, including heavenly bamboo, crepe myrtle and Japanese anemone.